Nightstar (train): Generator van

 In July 2009, 96372/3/4/5 were moved to Wolverton Works where they donated their bogies for Direct Rail Services to use on its charter fleet.
 Subsequently, they all then moved to Long Marston for further secure storage.
 In January 2011 96374 was purchased by Wabtec and moved to Doncaster Works where modifications were made to allow it to provide ETS for the Mk4 refurbishment program.

 In January 2016 96371 was sent to UK Rail Leasing, Leicester for trial conversion to a stock heating/testing van.
 It was sold to Eastern Rail Services in March 2019 and moved to Polmadie TRSMD in 2020 for use a carriage heater with the Caledonian Sleeper.

 In August 2020, Eastern Rail Services purchased 96374 from Wabtec which had been stored at Doncaster Works.
-It has since been relocated to Great Yarmouth for use as a carriage heartier for their Mk2 and Mk3 fleets and was repainted into Intercity livery.
+It has since been relocated to Great Yarmouth for use as a carriage heater for their Mk2 and Mk3 fleets and was repainted into Intercity livery.

 In December 2021, Eastern Rail Services purchased the three remaining Generator Vans from Motorail, with 96372 moving to Great Yarmouth.

 In November 2022, 96371 was transported to Inverness to be used as a carriage heater for Caledonian Sleeper.

+In June 2025, 96371 was repainted into a Railway 200 livery to act as a generator for the exhibition train "Inspiration" since the class 66s that would hall it could not provide coach power.